AWS-Learning-Club-UP-Mindanao/knowledge_base/README.md

 # Feature Layout for ALC Workshop Materials

-#### Note: If there are more than 2 workshop materials, you can add a index.md file inside the Article directory
+#### Note: If there are more than 2 workshop materials, you can add an index.md file inside the Article directory

 ```
 docs/